TAX PLANNING GUIDE 2020

 Employers with at least 15 employees are required to participate in a contributory pension scheme for their employees.
 The minimum contribution is 18% of monthly emolument (with a minimum contribution of 10% by the employer and 8% by the employee).
 If the employer decides to bear all the contribution, the minimum contribution is 20% of monthly emolument.
 Mandatory and/or voluntary contributions by the employers are deductible for CIT purposes.

-National Housing Fund contributions apply to Nigerian employees earning a minimum of ₦3,000 per annum.
+NHF contributions are applicable to Nigerian employees earning a minimum of ₦3,000 per annum.
 The employer is required to deduct 2.5% of basic salary from employees earning more than ₦3,000 per annum and remit it to the Federal Mortgage Bank of Nigeria within one month of deduction.

 The Nigerian Content Development Act was introduced to increase the level of Nigerian participation in the oil and gas industry.
 The Act imposes a levy of 1% on every contract awarded in the upstream oil and gas sector of the economy.
 Any violation of the Act is liable for a fine of 5% of the contract value and may result in outright cancellation of the contract.

 The tax authority (FIRS) issued notices of assessment for additional income tax liabilities, inclusive of interest and penalty, to the taxpayer after a desk review of the taxpayer’s financial records for 2011 to 2016.
 The FIRS based its assessment on Section 19 of the corporate income tax law because the Appellant distributed dividends to its parent company in excess of its total profits.
 Section 19 treats dividends distributed as a company’s total profits in any year of assessment when the company has no total profits or when its total profits are less than the amount of dividend paid.
 You need to know that;